-POLICY GOAL 2.11: State law clearly defines child welfare's role in responding to non-familial child sex trafficking through an alternative specialized response that does not hinge on caregiver fault.
+POLICY GOAL 2.11: State law allows for child welfare involvement in non-familial child sex trafficking cases without hinging involvement on caregiver fault and provides for an alternative, specialized investigation in those cases.

-Child welfare's ability to respond in child sex trafficking and CSEC cases should not hinge on whether a parent, guardian, or other person responsible for the child's welfare is responsible for the child's harm.
-Accordingly, state law should provide for an alternative response in non-familial trafficking cases based on a trafficking-specific risks and services assessment, ensuring access to appropriate services for the child and their family.
+Child welfare's ability to respond in child sex trafficking and CSEC cases should not hinge on whether a parent, guardian, or other person responsible for the child's welfare is responsible for, or fails to prevent, the child's harm.
+Further, state law should provide for an alternative, specialized investigation in non-familial trafficking cases to ensure appropriate handling of these cases and the safety of the child.